Skip to main content

 CommandDescription

-/curate [context] [@files]Add content to context tree (use @filepath for file references)
+/curate [context] [@paths]Curate context to the context tree (use @path for file or folder references)

-/query <query> (alias: /q)Query information from context tree
+/query <query> (alias: /q)Query and retrieve information from context tree

-/push [-b branch] [-y]Push context tree to cloud
+/push [-b branch] [-y]Push context tree to ByteRover memory storage

 /space list [-a] [-j] [-l n] [-o n]List all spaces for current team

-/clear [-y] [directory]Reset context tree to default domains
+/reset [-y] [directory]Reset context tree to an empty state

 Notes